kwilkos/cxf/distribution/src/main/release/samples/jaxws_dispatch_provider/README.txt

 files, run "ant clean".

 Building the demo using wsdl2java and javac
 -------------------------------------------

-From the samples/jaxws_dispatch_provider directory, first create the target directory build/classes and then generate code from the WSDL file.
+From the base directory of this sample (i.e., where this README file is located) first create the target directory build/classes and then generate code from the WSDL file.

 For UNIX:
   mkdir -p build/classes